King's Jewelry and Loan logo

 Visit King's Jewelry and Loan

-Doctor's Verdict on King's Jewelry and Loan
+Research Note on King's Jewelry and Loan

-King's Jewelry & Loan is best for Los Angeles–area consumers who need same-day cash against high-value jewelry or watches, or who want to buy luxury jewelry at wholesale prices with expert appraisal on-site.
+King's Jewelry & Loan is profile signals for Los Angeles–area consumers who need same-day cash against high-value jewelry or watches, or who want to buy luxury jewelry at wholesale prices with expert appraisal on-site.
 The main caveat is that this is a local, in-person-only business with no published rate information — prospective borrowers should visit or call for a quote before assuming the terms fit their situation.

 • Sellers looking to liquidate estate jewelry, name-brand watches, or gold coins quickly